jwarwick/aoc_2020/day25/README.md

 You don't have enough stars to pay the deposit, though.
 You need 3 more.

 Although it hasn't changed, you can still get your puzzle input.

+# Part 2 (with all start completed)
+You spend all fifty stars to cover the room deposit!

+As you fix the soft serve machine, Santa offers you a ride in his sleigh; maybe the resort has a chimney you can use...